hicops/hicops/README.md

 ```

 ### Timemory Install Example
+All Timemory installation examples can be found [here](https://github.com/NERSC/timemory/wiki/Installation-Examples).
+Below we demonstrate a couple of them.

 #### Using Spack
 If using Spack, you can install and load timemory and its dependencies using: